Machinery Repairman

-The Department of Defense (DoD) Regional Councils for Small Business Education and Advocacy are a nationwide network of small business and acquisition professionals, from government and industry, organized to promote the Federal Small Business Programs.
+The Department of War (DoW) Regional Councils for Small Business Education and Advocacy are a nationwide network of small business and acquisition professionals, from government and industry, organized to promote the Federal Small Business Programs.

-The DoD Office of Small Business Programs (OSBP) established seven Regional Councils to support a small business training program.
+The DoW Office of Small Business Programs (OSBP) established seven Regional Councils to support a small business training program.
 Per 15 U.S.C.
-644(k)(13) and as outlined in DoDI 4205.01(2)(g), responsibilities of the DoD Director of Small Business Programs include training for DoD small business professionals and other DoD acquisition personnel.
+644(k)(13) and as outlined in DoDI 4205.01(2)(g), responsibilities of the DoW Director of Small Business Programs include training for DoW small business professionals and other DoW acquisition personnel.

 The Councils provide a unique, single forum whereby small business and acquisition professionals, located nationwide, can gather for training, disseminate information and share ideas in a collaborative effort to address issues impacting their small business programs.
 The training is often held in conjunction with other outreach efforts to solicit small businesses.